mulle-sde/mulle-sde/README.md

 *patternfile* that will schedule the *task* `aspell-task.sh`.
 The extension also installs a template file `demo.txt` to get things going quickly.

-*mulle-sde* knows about five different extension types
+*mulle-sde* knows about four different extension types

 Extensiontype  | Description
 ---------------|-------------------------------------